Cleaning GuidesHow to Defrost a Freezer

 Clean the rubber lining around the door with a vacuum cleaner to get rid of all the accumulated grime.
 Then, wipe with a sponge and soapy water before padding the gasket dry with a clean cloth.

+Mix white vinegar and water and spray the inside of the unit and let the solution soak in for a while.
 Again, use a sponge dipped in soapy water and clean well every surface and corner of the fridge on the inside, including the door.
 Remove dry stains by using a bit of baking soda and a wet sponge, if you need to.
 Wipe clean with a wet cloth, again and dry the fridge with a kitchen towel.

 Pull the fridge gently forward to expose all of its sides.
 Wipe clean its exterior surfaces with a sponge and soapy water or use a mild all-purpose cleaning spray, by avoiding any exposed coils.
 Dry the outside of the appliance with a clean cloth.